kefoto/CNN/README.md

 The output accuracy is around 85%, meaning there is much room to improve.
 The Current Model is still unfinished with the next idea being the Batch Normalization layer.

+To build the main class, you can recompile the class by directory in the folder:

+`javac javac nn/*.java math/util/*.java Main.java`

+To Run nn:

+`java Main.java [Mode] [epochs/steps]`

 Reference: